Reasonable Disagreement

 The intuition behind the proof is worth having in your bones, because it changes how you hear a disagreement.
 Under these conditions, your announced Credence is evidence for me.
 If you are a flawless Bayesian working from the same priors I am, and you have arrived at a different posterior, the only possible explanation is that you have seen something I have not — so your number tells me about your evidence, and I must update on it.
 But my updated Credence then tells you about my evidence, and you must update in turn.
 Iterate the exchange and the gap closes.
 The mere fact that a rational peer disagrees with me is itself data, and a persistent refusal to converge would mean one of us is ignoring data — which perfect Bayesians, by definition, never do.

-So when two agents do persistently disagree, the theorem hands us an exhaustive diagnosis.
-At least one of the following must hold:
+So when people persistently disagree, the theorem identifies assumptions worth checking; it does not hand us an exhaustive psychological diagnosis.
+At least one formal premise fails:

 That is the theorem’s whole content, and it is easy to misread.
 It does not say that disagreement is irrational.
 It says that disagreement is informative: every persistent disagreement carries information about its own causes.